 Our advisors are top level, international experts in the field of Healthy Dance Practice, SiDI works closely with the National Institute for Dance Medicine and Science to fulfill our complementary education missions.

-We have the endorsement of the Council for Dance Education and Training for the efficacy, rigour and quality of our provision.
+We have the endorsement of the Council for Dance Drama and Musical Theatre (CDMT) for the efficacy, rigour and quality of our provision.

 National Institute of Dance Medicine and Science (NIDMS)

 NIDMS and SiDI work together to promote the education mission of NIDMS and the vision of SiDI particularly, but not exclusively, through the development of the Healthy Dance Practice Certificate and related activities.